 - What cost has been incurred to date?

 - What are the quality metrics of the product?

 Work Performance Measurements

 Once you get the status, you compare it with your planned progress and come up with work performance measurements.
+They are the comparison between the planned progress and current status of the project.

 Some examples of work performance measurements include:

 Here you will compare the planned schedule with the actual schedule.

-For example, you have an activity that is scheduled to be finished within five days, and in work performance measurements you can see how long it really took to finish that activity.
+For example, for an activity that was scheduled to be completed in five days, work performance measurements show how long it actually took to complete.

 Here you will compare your planned expenditure with the actual expense.

-For example, what was the planned cost for an activity and how much did you actually spend to complete it?
+For example, what was the planned cost for the activity and how much did you actually spend to complete it?

 Here you compare the planned performance with the actual performance.

-For example, you will measure how many defects, tolerance, and threshold were allowed and how many actually occurred.
-Based on this you might take corrective or preventive action.
+For example, you will measure how many defects, tolerance, and threshold were allowed and how many occurred.

 Here you will see the effectiveness of your risk management plan.